eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

 <a href="/uploads/mince-pie-challenge-designing-the-restful-api-with-raml/api.html"><img src="/uploads/mince-pie-challenge-designing-the-restful-api-with-raml/api-documentation.png" alt="API Documentation" /></a>

-With the API design now finalised we can move on to actually building it!
+With the API design now finalised, we can move on to actually building it!
-Join me in the next post were we will go about locally setting up the Serverless Framework with Docker, Webpack and Babel.
+Join me in the next post where we will go about locally setting up the Serverless Framework with Docker, Webpack and Babel.